thruskills/mern-training-apr-2020/nodejs/rest-api/README.md

 | Table    | Collection |
 | Row      | Document   |
 | Column   | Field      |

+Tables
+Emp
+Dept
+Foreign keys

+Documents
+It can have everything in own
+Embeded document

+Department
+Employees

+Blog
+Categories - In its own
+Tags
+Posts - Refer to a caterory

+Product
+Detail
+Sub docuemnt - Inventory/Stock

+1. Data redundency
+    keys - id's
+    we can join with other tables

+    data is stored in only one place not duplicating the data

+    Retreive - we need to read from all the relevent tables JOIN (concept)
+    INNER JOIN
+    OUTER JOIN
+    SELF JOIN
+    Try to join multiple table, we have to fetch the data from multiple tables Whic takes time
+    Read operations

+    Storge was costly
+    Optimise data - Normalization?
+1NF ...
+4NF

+2. Data consistency

+    RDBMS - now also can be scale vertically...

+    Server 1 ---> too many requests --->
+    Scaling :

+    1. You can imprrove the hardware with in the same machine (1GB -> 64GB) - Vertical scaling - RDBMS
+    2. You can add more machines - cluster (load balancing) - Horizontal scaling - NoSQL

+             Server 1          Server 2

+    req s1
+    req s1

+    Server1 and server2 are they in sync?
+    Can we ensure data is consistent in both the servers?
+    Trade off - Performance - Cosistency

+          Server 1          Server 2

+    req1 s1
+    req2 s2

+    option1: (Eventually consistent)
+    req1 will write to server1 and send the response back then internally it will sync the data in server 2

+    option2: (... strrongly... consistent)
+    req1 will write to server1, server2, .... serverN and send the response back

 How to get started with MongoDB